[Updated, Jan 2020: added link to the video, other minor updates]

 4. Sticking to the system

 This last tip is the most important - all these tips won’t help if you don’t stick to the system you created.
-Make sure you save new files in the same way as the old ones, that you clean up the clutter in Downloads and Trash from to time and of course keep your files backed up and safe on Koofr.
+Make sure you save new files in the same way as the old ones, that you clean up the clutter in the Downloads and Trash folders from to time and of course keep your files backed up and safe in your Koofr account.

 Don’t have a Koofr account?
-Open a free one today!
+Open a free one here.

 Want to talk to us?
 Join us on the Koofr subreddit!